DomWilliams0/name-needed/.planning/active.md

 * [~] consider caching region/features in planet cache
 	* no - features depend on the order of discovered region chunks
 * [X] feature polygon debug renderer should cache outlines when mutex can not be taken
-* [ ] restarting the game while terrain is loading triggers a panic "chunk finalization error threshold passed" - detect restarting?
+* [ ] restarting the game while terrain is loading triggers a panic "chunk finalization error threshold passed" - shutdown worker threadpool first
 * [X] bug: panic "chunk should be present" when zoom=10.0 or initial slab batch is too big
 	* caused by LoadNotifier broadcast overflowing
 * [X] enforce loading all of a region's neighbours before generating slabs (to ensure features are generated and merged fully before placing blocks)